Martin-Pain-Lab/Hyperalgesic_Priming/README.md

+# Hyperalgesic Priming
-# Inflammatory injury induces pain sensitization that is expressed beyond the site of injury in male (and not in female) mice
+Inflammatory injury induces pain sensitization that is expressed beyond the site of injury in male (and not in female) mice